Did You Resign Because Your Job Changed?

 - Change of job conditions

 - A hostile or toxic workplace was allowed, created, or ignored

 - Reduced salary, hourly pay, commission, or bonus

 - Reduction of your benefits or pension

-Learn about your case and your options by speaking with a constructive dismissal lawyer at Achkar Law.
+Learn about your case and your options by speaking with a member of our intake team today.
 We can assist you in all matters relating to constructive dismissal and wrongful termination, as well as negotiate proper severance (even if you resigned) and additional compensation where applicable.